TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 - Requests, including blocked requests, are written to the sliding log in a background thread

 This optimizes the latency for connecting clients, as they don't have to wait for the sliding log write to complete.
-The behaviour still has spike arrest behaviour, however recovery may take longer as the blocking is in effect for a minimum of the configured window duration (`per`).
+This algorithm exhibits spike arrest behaviour the same as the basic Redis Rate Limiter, however recovery may take longer as the blocking is in effect for a minimum of the configured window duration (`per`).
 Gateway and Redis resource usage is increased with this option.